oresttokovenko/Data-Cloud-Engineering-Projects/README.md

 Link: [Data_Lake](https://github.com/oresttokovenko/Goodreads_ETL/tree/master/Data_Lake)

 ## Project 5: Data Pipelines with Airflow
-In this project, I orchestrated our Data Pipeline workflow using an open-source Apache project called Apache Airflow.
-I scheduled ETL jobs in Airflow, created project related custom plugins and operators and automate the pipeline execution.
+In this project, I orchestrated the Data Pipeline workflow using an open-source Apache project called Apache Airflow.
+I scheduled ETL jobs in Airflow, created project related custom plugins and operators and automated the pipeline execution.

 Link:  [Airflow_Data_Pipelines](https://github.com/oresttokovenko/Goodreads_ETL/tree/master/Airflow_Data_Pipelines)

 ## Project 6: API Data to Postgres
 In this project, I built an ELT pipeline to fetch data from Yelp API and insert it into the Postgres Database.
-This project is a very basic example of fetching real time data from an open source API.
+This project is a basic example of fetching real time data from an open source API.

 Link: [API to Postgres](https://github.com/oresttokovenko/Goodreads_ETL/tree/master/Data_Api_to_Postgres)